Clarence (American TV series): Production

 At their 2013 upfront, Clarence was announced along with various other series.
 The series was created by Page, a former storyboard artist for Adventure Time and revisionist for Secret Mountain Fort Awesome.
 He is the fourth creator on the network who graduated from the California Institute of the Arts, and at age 24, he is also the youngest.
 As part of their shorts development program in 2012, the series was developed at Cartoon Network Studios; four others, Steven Universe, Over the Garden Wall, We Bare Bears and Long Live the Royals also came from this initiative.

 Page, together with creative director Nelson Boles, conceived the series at CalArts.
 It was further considered when Page became hired at Cartoon Network Studios.
 A crew of two or three polished the pilot episode; after it had been picked up, a crew of 30 to 35 writers, storyboard artists, revisionists, colorists and designers were employed.
 Meanwhile, animation is outsourced to South Korea through the Saerom Animation.
 Page explained that the hardest part of production was keeping pace, especially where once an episode is completed, one must start over.
 He called this "exciting", but "very challenging".

 According to writer Spencer Rothbell, the series was created with a naturalistic tone, similar to cartoons of the 1990s, combined with a more modern feeling.
 Given this naturalism, writers can reference works that have inspired for them or fit the genre of an episode.
 He ultimately felt that it was about "empowering kids and having fun".
 Rothbell also avoids "pigeonholing" into one type of story, and that while some plots are mostly character-driven, others are "based on one idea that we think is really funny".
 Inspiration also came from the shows Page watched as a child, which invoked more poignant and relatable situations.
 Despite this, elements of fantasy are allowed, and that conveying both incongruous to one another was one technique he particularly enjoyed.
 Boles noted that the art direction called for inconsistent character design to avoid having to fit model sheet with the universe perfectly—a result of what he dubs The Simpsons effect.
 Attention is also paid to background characters in order to expand variety in its plot and universe.

-Crossover
+Crossovers

-In the end of the Steven Universe/Uncle Grandpa crossover episode, "Say Uncle", UG looks over the list of characters from former and current Cartoon Network shows and saw Clarence is the last on his list.
+In the end of the Steven Universe/Uncle Grandpa episode, "Say Uncle", UG looks over the list of characters from former and current Cartoon Network shows and saw Clarence is the last on his list.

 Clarence, Jeff, Sumo, and Belson appeared in "The Grampies", the short accompanying the Uncle Grandpa episode "Pizza Eve", along with other Cartoon Network characters from currently running and ended cartoons.
 Belson had a speaking role in that short.

 In The Amazing World of Gumball episode "The Boredom", Clarence and Mary make an appearance, alongside Uncle Grandpa and Regular Show characters.

 In the OK K.O.!
 Let's Be Heroes episode "Crossover Nexus", Jeff made an appearance, along with other Cartoon Network characters.